mahtabfaraji1/mahtabfaraji1.github.io/_projects/2_project.md

 ---

-You can explore the dataset here:
+You can explore the dataset and here:
 <a href="http://ftp.itec.aau.at/datasets/ovid/cat-101/" target="_blank">Cataract101 Dataset</a>

+See <a href="https://docs.google.com/document/d/1uCtWCGGY4TMgrgtyK3U0uNzPn4oZ1f5jL-aDRxwgxaE/edit?usp=sharing">Project Report</a> for more details of this project